zaproxy/zaproxy-website/site/content/success/motorola/index.md

   twitter: MotoSolutions
 ---

-Motorola Solutions follows S-SDLC (secure software development lifecycle) practices for our product development.
+Motorola Solutions follows S-SDLC (secure software development lifecycle) best practices for our product development.
 Similarly, these best practices can be found in another OWASP project, the [Software Assurance Maturity Model](https://owaspsamm.org/).
 We build our software development approach on the OWASP SAMM, to ensure delivery of secure products, from architecture design to the deployment in our own or customer’s infrastructure.

-One of the SAMM requirements, defined in a _Verification / Security Testing_ practice on a highest maturity level, states that an organization should _embed security testing as part of the development and deployment processes_.
+One of the SAMM requirements, defined in the _Verification / Security Testing_ practice on a highest maturity level, states that an organization should _embed security testing as part of the development and deployment processes_.
 We use a number of commercial tools for both static and dynamic application security scans, software composition analysis and for measuring other